Descriptors Design Spec (v1.3)¶

 This spec distinguishes:

-OperatorDescriptor: a descriptor holon that defines an available operator- operator invocation: a runtime method call on a descriptor, not a holon instance
+OperatorType: a descriptor holon that defines an available operator- operator invocation: a runtime method call on a descriptor, not a holon instance

 Initial operator posture:

-- operators are core-defined, not domain-extensible
+- operators are core-defined, not domain-definable

 - operator affordances are declared by